JadSafah/mortgage_calculator/README.md

 ### Challenges

-- Outside click alerter: drop down list closes when you click outside the list.
+- Outside click alerter: Dropdown list should close when you click outside the list.
-- Mortgage payment calculations: Did not implement the prepayment plan and did not adjust the payment frequencies when an accelerate option is selected.
+- Mortgage payment calculations: Couldn't implement the prepayment plan and the accelerate options for payment frequencies.
--